Leogabson/ChronoSync/README.md

 ---

-© 2025 by You.
+© 2025 by Dev-Leogabson.
 Licensed for educational/demo use.